 2. DROP: Drop off unused medication at a kiosk or at your local pharmacy or police stations.
 Find a location in your area.

 3. MAIL: Mail unused medication in a pre-paid envelope.
 Request a free mail-back envelope.

 Treatment might look different depending on the level that you need.
 Find the type of treatment that is right for you or your loved one, what to expect, how soon you can get help and the treatment services specific to youth, people who are pregnant or breastfeeding and older adults on our Treatment Options page.

 There are a number of treatment options in your community.
 Find them, as well as answers to common questions you may have about treatment in the Chittenden County Resource Guide.

 There is no wrong door to recovery.
 It is a life-long journey that is not always a straight line.
 Find recovery opportunities and supports in your area on our Recovery page.

 We make local connections in the field of substance use, with partners and projects ranging from prevention to treatment and recovery.
 Engaging those partners varies from bringing information and data to a single meeting to collaborating on long-term projects which aim to prevent and reduce substance misuse in the region over time.

 We do this by:

-- Partnering with municipalities to adopt health-promoting language in town plans.
+- Partnering with municipalities to support Healthy Community Design and adopt health-promoting language in town plans.